czarandy/czarandy.github.io/_stories/2019-miles-davis.md

 layout: story
 title: Miles Davis and the Trumpet from Heaven
 year: 2019
+description: A story about love, music, and the lifelong pull of Miles Davis.
 ---

 My love affair with Miles Davis started with a kiss.
 Of course I didn't actually